ash-project/ash/documentation/topics/resources/notifiers.md

 the current transaction is committed, which solves a lot of problems that can happen from performing a certain kind of side effect in your action code.

-A common example of one such issue is using Phoenix PubSub to notifyanother part of your app (often a LiveView or phoenix channel) of a change.
+A common example of one such issue is using Phoenix PubSub to notify another part of your app (often a LiveView or phoenix channel) of a change.
 If you send a message to another process while your transaction is still open, and that process tries to look up a record you just created, it won't find it yet, because your transaction is still open!